 Program Director, Sr. Lecturer

-Dr. Zachary is author/co-author of nearly 100 scientific publications including peer-reviewed articles, book chapters, and symposium papers, some chosen for international research awards.
+Zachary is the author or co-author of nearly 100 scientific publications, including peer-reviewed articles, book chapters, and symposium papers, some chosen for international research awards.
 He is associate editor of the Journal of Aerospace Operations and the Journal of Environmental Modeling and Assessment.

 Zachary holds a BSc in physics (gravity wave detection), an MSc in space/atmospheric physics, and a PhD in nuclear physics in energy density modeling, all from the Massachusetts Institute of Technology.